Table of Contents

 |Reindeer||Any ruminant of the genus Rangifer, of the Deer family, found in the colder parts of both the Eastern and Western hemispheres, and having long irregularly branched antlers, with the brow tines palmate.|

-Probably you know already a lot about how to train for a spelling bee, but maybe you could be interested in reading some of our tutorials which will help you to further enhance your knowledge regarding spelling bees and vocabulary retention in general.
+By now, you probably know a lot about how to train yourself for a spelling bee, but maybe you would be interested in reading some of our tutorials which will help you to further enhance your knowledge regarding spelling bees and vocabulary retention in general.

 Check out all our spelling lists at the following links: